spotify/mobius/README.md

 # Mobius

-Mobius is a reactive framework for managing state evolution and side-effects, with add-ons for connecting to Android UIs and RxJava Observables.
+Mobius is a functional reactive framework for managing state evolution and side-effects, with add-ons for connecting to Android UIs and RxJava Observables.
 It emphasises separation of concerns, testability and giving special treatment to unsafe (meaning state-changing, impure) parts of the code.